lucyschrader/Blastochor/README.md

 `max_list_size`: Only collate lists of values into a single value up to the specified size.
 Default is 100

+`group_rows`: If exploding records into multiple rows, set to true to group them under a parent row.
+Default is null

+`parent_label`: If grouping rows, sets a label for the parent.
+Only used if `group_rows` is true

+`parent_fields`, `child_fields`, `ungrouped_fields`: Specify fields that need to be included or excluded for each kind of row.
+Set `include` to true to only include the specified fields, or false to include everything except those specified.
+Only used if `group_rows` is true

 ### Run
 `mode`: Set to search or list.
 Default is search